practicalcomputerscience/MicrobenchmarkGPHLlanguages/03 - source code/01 - imperative languages/Scala/Running and building Scala programs - baby steps/README.md

 libraryDependencies += "org.apache.commons" % "commons-math3" % "3.6.1"
 ```

-(memo to myself: I hope that I remember to add now and then some examples for this and another configuration file for the sbt tool for an example project.
-You necessarily don't need a build tool for very simple things, but for anything more demanding and stepping outside of the Scala core, this tool - or another build tool - is **essential** from my point of view.)
+You necessarily don't need a build tool for very simple things, but for anything more demanding and stepping outside of the Scala core, using this tool - or another build tool - is **essential** from my point of view.

 <br/>

 Of course, it's never a good sign when a language specific library, which was under development and in use for more than a decade, becomes retired.

-From my point of view it would be a real pittly if the Scala programming language, just after the boost of the major step forward with the version 3, starting around 2019/2020, becomes less and less used in the "real world":
+From my point of view it would be a real pitty if the Scala programming language, just after the boost of the major step forward with the version 3, starting around 2019/2020, becomes less and less used in the "real world":

 [New in Scala 3](https://docs.scala-lang.org/scala3/new-in-scala3.html)